-Our worship time consists of men and women praying, reading scripture, and singing.
-Each Sunday, we listen to a sermon as well.
+Our worship time consists of men and women praying, reading scripture, singing, and a sermon.
 Some prayers and readings will be read aloud together, and some will be read by a leader.
 The worship leader will always let you know what to do.
 The biggest thing you may notice in our worship services is that our singing is done without instruments.
-In a world of iTunes and Pandora, it’s refreshing to hear the voices God gave us lifted in praise to Him.
 Our songs range from ancient chants, to traditional hymns, to the latest contemporary songs.
 We’ll have all the songs on the screen and a praise team to help you join right in.
 If you’ve never experienced an a cappella worship, we think you’ll find it meaningful and uplifting.

 We treasure our weekly celebration of the Lord’s Supper.
 It’s the centerpiece of our gathering.
 Whether you are used to calling this part of the service the Eucharist or Communion,”we think you’ll grow to love this too.
 Our time around the table lets us break bread together to remember what Christ has done for us and anticipate the heavenly feast we will one day celebrate with him.